Portfolio manager’s Letter August 2004

 In a world economy dominated by mostly free markets and a rapidly expanding world middle class, the price of basic commodities will have to increase.
 According to National Geographic (June 2004), in 2002, on average, an American consumed 1208 gallons of oil.
 The average person in China consumed 54 gallons.
 If China’s per capita consumption driven by growth in autos and other quality-of-life articles increases to 250 gallons by 2025, Chinese demand for oil will grow to 10 billion barrels of oil annually from its current level.
 This is more than the total used in this country today.

-The second trend that appears unavoidable to me, as investment manager, is a weaker dollar.
+The second trend that appears unavoidable to me is a weak dollar.
 For years our trading partners have supported the dollar for selfish reasons.
 Foreign central banks buy American debt to keep their currencies weak relative to the dollar.
 They want to be able to sell their goods into the American market and a strong dollar makes their merchandise cheaper for the American consumer.
 But the purchase of American debt by Japan and others has left the dollar overvalued.
 Now we have a huge trade deficit.
 The market’s eventual solution to the trade imbalances will lead to a much cheaper dollar.

 While the decline of the dollar will have a negative impact on some business, and will exacerbate inflation in this country, it will make American goods cheaper abroad.
 This will increase the competitiveness of American companies that produce goods or provide services here and sell them in other parts of the world.